thavelka/Stormy/README.md

 * Displays local time, temp, humidity, chance of rain, and a short summary.
 * Refresh button to get new data.
 * Small icon that changes with the weather.
+* Dynamic background color based on time and weather

 Planned features:
 * Hourly info displayed by dragging slider.
-* Dynamic backgrounds based on time and weather.
+* ~~Dynamic backgrounds based on time and weather.~~
 * Notifications?

 This is by far the most challenging Android application I've made so far, and I plan to keep challenging myself with it.